georgid/sms-tools/workspace/README.txt

-harmonicModel_function has the main logic
+workspace/harmonicModel_function has the main logic

 -extractHarmSpec()
 sets params for extarction and loads pitchSeries